Conrad-X/chatbot-server/README.md

       AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXX
       ```
     - use ```pip install``` to install all dependencies.
-    - Copy the `server-default.py` under the `legacy` folder to the main directory and run the following command. you can rename the file to 'server.py' if you prefer but make sure you make the appropriate changes to
-      the command below
+    - You can test by using using a `server-test.py` within the root directory by running the following command on your terminal given that the aforementioned keys are provided in the `.env` file
       ```
-      uvicorn server-default:app --host=127.0.0.1 --port=8000
+      uvicorn server-test:app --host=127.0.0.1 --port=8000
       ```
     - Once you're server is running you can visit the API doc file here `http://localhost:8000/docs` where you can test it
     - To understand how an assistant works, we recommend that you go through the official doc from OpenAI https://platform.openai.com/docs/assistants/how-it-works .